Consultant work

 View these questions in an editable worksheet.

-Suggested best practices
+Consulting: Suggested best practices for all graduate students

 • Note that no MIT office provides oversight or review of your consulting agreement.
 You will enter into any such agreements as an individual, rather than as an agent of MIT.

-• Note that students, faculty members, researchers, or staff persons at MIT cannot unequivocally ensure a third party that the individual or MIT will keep an outside engagement (or an outside contract) confidential.
+• Note that students, faculty members, researchers, or staff persons at MIT cannot ensure a third party that the individual or MIT will keep an outside engagement (or an outside contract) confidential.
 For example, you may need to disclose the engagement to your department head or others at MIT.

-See related MIT policies:
+See related Institute-level policies: